I’ll be honest with you.

 Creating community content

-Skool has a simple content editor that offers several features, such as including links, conducting polls, and embedding videos.
+Skool has a simple content editor that offers several features, such as including links, conducting polls, uploading native videos, and embedding external videos.

-Their post editor not only has the ability to write content, but also includes attachments, links, videos, and even conducts polls.
+Their post editor not only has the ability to write content, but also includes attachments, links, native video uploads, and even conducts polls.

 👎 However, the major downside is that their text editor is not a rich editor.
 This means you can’t bold or italicize text.
 To circumvent this limitation, people are using Unicode bold and italic tools, like this one here, to make long-form content more readable.